 Cumulate | Cumulate allows you to keep a running total where items are added up sequentially.
 When using Cumulate, you can reset values based on List properties with a type of Dimension.
 Cumulate is not affected by Filters or Page view selections.
 For example, when cumulating on March it always includes January, February, and March values, even if these months aren’t in view or if there’re filtered. |

-Calculated item Options
+Calculated Item Options

 Here are some of the options you see when adding a Calculated Item.